joseph-flinn/site/frontend/posts/negative-space-and-the-time-between.md

 I have recently been pondering the idea of the importance of negative space.
 Contrast between light and dark, sound and silence, and busyness and tranquility; each brings their counterpart more meaning.
-The absence is a just as important as the existence.
+The absence is just as important as the existence.
 Both are a part of the whole.

 Taking examples from a few artistic mediums, portraits in graphite use the color of the paper to create contrast.
 The sparkle in someone's eye is the absence of graphite on the page: letting the